marcelm/cutadapt/doc/guide.rst

     Sequence: AAAAAAAAA...TTTTTTTTTT; Type: linked; Length: 9+10; Trimmed: 3 times; Half matches: 2

 The value for “Half matches” tells you how often only the 5'-side of the adapter was found, but not the 3'-side of it.
-As described above, these matches are still trimmed and count as matches.
+This applies only to linked adapters with regular (non-anchored) 3' adapters.

 .. _anywhere-adapters: